 6. Go from goals to action.

-Now, itemize what needs to get done to achieve your goals and metrics in the remaining 86 days in the quarter (see how that focuses the mind?).
+Now, itemize what needs to get done to achieve your objectives and key results in the remaining 86 days in the quarter (see how that focuses the mind?).
 What are the big milestones the team needs to hit?
 Itemize not to micromanage, but to make sure everything necessary is covered, clarify priorities, communicate ownership and give everyone transparency.
 With execution transparency, you can more easily ensure and predict your results.

 7. Thread the needle week after week.

-Use your hero impact statement to validate your quarterly goals and metrics with your boss so you can confidently execute on them.
+Use your hero impact statement to validate your quarterly objectives and key results with your boss so you can confidently execute on them.
 Next, ask your direct reports to set aligned goals and metrics for their teams at the next level of relevant detail.
 Coach them to see quarter goals as their most powerful communication tools and as a vehicle to operate more efficiently, effectively and independently.

 9. Add a leadership growth goal for yourself.